loveencounterflow/isoterm/README.md

 ./xxterm
 ```

-This will call `chromium --app=http://localhost:3000`; the browser window will show no menus and no address bar.
+This will call `chromium --app=http://localhost:3000`; the browser window will show no menus and no address
-It does sometimes—and especially with the first usage after installation—happen that the browser window does not
-show a terminal.
-In that event, press `ctrl+r` or use the button to reload the window.
+bar.
+In case the browser window does not show a terminal, press `ctrl+r` or use the button to reload the

-> My suspicion is that the reason for this behavior is the slow execution of webpack.
+window.

 ## To Do

-* **[–]** Avoid connection error on startup (by using a splash screen?)
+* **[+]** Avoid connection error on startup (by using a splash screen?)
 * **[–]** icon
 * **[–]** move `xterm` code out of main folder
 * **[+]** implement useful action (re-clone, update, cancel) to `git-clone-xtermjs` in case folder `xterm`